-In evolutionary economics, all actors are assumed to have bounded rationality (Simon, 1957).
-Bounded rationality implies that actors, amongst others, have routines, habits, that they are satisfiers rather than optimizers and that they have a limited time horizon.
+Table 8.1 Examples of external costs of transport which might be (partly) solved by technologio cal innovations satisfiers rather than optimizers, and that they have a limited time horizon.
 Bounded rationality results in heterogeneity in behavioural strategies.
 Innovation is the result of this diversity.
 Sovacool (2009) describes how by the end of the nineteenth century a person seeking transport in the United States (and many other corners of the world) could choose between a bewildering array of different options: the horse, bicycles, trains, subways, the new steam-powered horseless 'carriages', gasoline automobiles and electric-powered vehicles.